Reading

 • A PDF document for downloading/printing

 This takes the employee about 3 hours every week.
-You are a new member of the team and you confidently declare you could automate the procedure using R and RMarkdown (and that you could complete the automation in less than three hours!).
+You are a new member of the team and you confidently declare you could automate the procedure using R and Quarto (and that you could complete the automation in less than three hours!).
 The team looks at you with wide eyes.
 You realize you better get working.

-Specifying multiple outputs with RMarkdown
+Specifying multiple outputs with Quarto

-html_document: default
+html: default

-github_document: default
+gfm: default

-powerpoint_presentation: default
+pptx: default

-word_document: default
+docx: default

 You can read more about the YAML header and all the options here.
 Note that you can specify many options for each output format to change the theme, structure, etc.

-rmarkdown::render("path/to/file.Rmd",output_format = "all")
+quarto::quarto_render("path/to/file.qmd",output_format = "all")

 Data